map-locationSLAM and Navigation

 The SLAM process generally involves these key steps:

 5. Loop Closure: When a robot re-observes a previously mapped area, it "closes the loop."
-This significantly reduces accumulated errors (drift) in the map and pose estimates, leading to a more consistent global map 810.
+This significantly reduces accumulated errors (drift) in the map and pose estimates, leading to a more consistent global map 8arrow-up-right10arrow-up-right.

 Types of SLAM